1KHA/dhwmk/memory-bank/activeContext.md

   - Added success/error toast notifications for the export process

 ## 3. Next Steps
-- **Test Registration Form:** Verify that the updated registration form works correctly with new CSV questions
+- **Test Registration Closure:** Verify that the registration closure message displays correctly and forms are hidden
+- **Search Functionality Testing:** Test the enhanced search functionality across different browsers and devices
+- **Search Performance Optimization:** Monitor and optimize search performance for large datasets
 - **Deploy to Vercel:** All build issues have been resolved, ready for deployment
 - **Form Validation:** Ensure all new form fields have proper validation
 - **Admin Dashboard Updates:** Update admin interfaces to display new participant data fields